-True enough, both hydrocodone and oxycodone are alike in many ways.
-Both treat moderate to severe pain as prescribed after injury, surgery, or cancer-related ailments.
+It’s true that hydrocodone and oxycodone are alike in many ways.
+Both medications are used to treat moderate to severe pain as prescribed after injury, surgery or cancer-related ailments.
 Both also have the potential to be extremely addictive.
-Additionally, each drug comes in a variety combined with another painkiller, acetaminophen.
+Additionally, each drug comes in a variety combined with another painkiller called acetaminophen.
 These include the brand-name drugs Vicodin and Percocet for hydrocodone and oxycodone respectively.
 The only real difference comes down to the fact that hydrocodone is also used to suppress cough symptoms.
 This is because it originates from codeine.

-Because of its use for chronic pain, hydrocodone pills — also known colloquially as “hydros” — are highly habit forming and can lead to serious substance use disorders.
+Because of its use for chronic pain, hydrocodone pills are highly habit-forming and can lead to serious substance use disorders.
 Some of this problem can be traced back to a pattern of over-prescribed pills in the United States.
-In tandem, hydrocodone is one of the main offenders in the opioid plague killing tens of thousands every year across the country.
+In tandem, hydrocodone is one of the main offenders in the opioid epidemic, killing tens of thousands every year across the country.

 Hydrocodone is the most prescribed painkiller in the country.
-Because of this, it is vital to understand the inherent risks related to overdoses.
+Because it is so common, it is vital to understand the inherent risks related to overdoses.

-Hydrocodone overdoses can occur for several reasons: an individual self-medicates by taking more pills than directed by their physician, a patient mistakes hydrocodone for another medication, or they take the drug without a prescription at all to achieve a hydro high.
-Additionally, adding other drugs into the mix intensifies the risk of overdoses.
+Hydrocodone overdoses can occur for several reasons: an individual self-medicates by taking more pills than directed by their physician, a patient mistakes hydrocodone for another medication, or someone takes hydrocodone without a prescription to achieve a high.
+Additionally, adding other drugs into the mix intensifies the risk of overdose.
 Alcohol and other opioids compound the effects and dangers of hydrocodone in the body.
 The inclusion of acetaminophen, as is the case in Vicodin, also increases the likelihood of overdosing as well as irreversible liver complications.

+How much hydrocodone is too much?
 Experts point to 90 mg in a day as a fatal amount of hydrocodone.
-This is just 9 times larger than the smallest recommended dose.
+This is just nine times larger than the smallest recommended dose.
 It’s easier than one may think to accidentally take this tiny number of pills.
-Taking this amount when seeking out feelings of euphoria, is even more likely.
+Taking this amount when seeking out feelings of euphoria is even more likely.
 90 mg is also just a benchmark.
-Several use behaviors can lower the necessary milligram total to overdose.
-Crushing and snorting hydrocodone pills is particularly dangerous and the lethal amount actually shrinks when alcohol is brought into the equation.
+Several use behaviors can lower the necessary dose to overdose.
+Crushing and snorting hydrocodone pills is particularly dangerous and the lethal amount actually shrinks when alcohol is added to the equation.

-- Breathing concerns: opioids manipulate the parts of the brain that regulate breathing.
-Victims may have shortness of breath or more serious respiratory failure.
+- Breathing concerns as opioids manipulate the parts of the brain that regulate breathing, causing shortness of breath or more serious respiratory failure

-- Skin discoloration: blue or purple skin can be the result of oxygen deprivation.
+- Skin discoloration, such as blue or purple skin can be the result of oxygen deprivation

 Never overlook a symptom.
-Hydrocodone has the false perception as being a harmless opioid compared to its potent relatives, even at higher doses.
-Nothing could be farther than the truth.
+Hydrocodone is often falsely perceived as being a harmless opioid compared to its potent relatives, even at higher doses.
+Nothing could be further than the truth.
 Seek out intervention from emergency responders if you, a loved one, or even a stranger displays these symptoms.

 Hydrocodone overdoses often require the use of naloxone.
 This is an anti-overdose compound that quells the overdose at the receptor level.
-While not an outright antidote, naloxone saves thousands of hydrocodone and opioid overdose victims each year.
-But its use does not come lightly.
-Victims can experience debilitating withdrawal symptoms whenever naloxone is administered.
-It is a heavy price to pay for the chance of keeping one’s life.
+Naloxone saves thousands of hydrocodone and opioid overdose victims each year.

-Worried about your hydrocodone intake?
-Know someone addicted to drugs or alcohol?
+Are you worried about your hydrocodone intake?
+Do you know someone addicted to drugs or alcohol?
 Help and healing are closer than you think.
-Call The Recovery Village today to speak with a caring representative who can help you get the care you need.
+Call The Recovery Village today to speak with a caring representative who can help you get the treatment you need.